mmc185/Data-Mining-tweets-analysis/README.md

 ## Setup

-To attach the directory containing the dataset, please modify the data path in the `config.txt` file.\
+To attach the directory containing the dataset, please modify the data path in the `config.py` file.\
 This directory will also be used to save all the output `csv` files.

 ## Repository structure